ridz1208/Loris/modules/data_release/README.md

 ## Other notes:

-- Uploads are stored under the modules/data_release/user_uploads directory which can easily be symlinked to another location if necessary, but please create and make sure it is writable by your web server
+- Uploads are stored under the `modules/data_release/user_uploads` directory which can easily be symlinked to another location if necessary, ensure that it can be written to by your web server.
 - Remove permissions by deleting rows in the data_release_permissions table
-- Upload date will automatically be added during file upload
+- Upload date will automatically be added during file upload.